-Hoff-Barthelson Music School welcomes need-based financial aid applications for students of all ages and levels of advancement from families with household incomes up to four times (400%) of New York State’s 2019-20 Reduced Price Lunch Eligibility levels, as shown below:
+Hoff-Barthelson Music School welcomes need-based financial aid applications for students of all ages and levels of advancement for the 2023-24 School Year from families with household incomes up to four times (400%) of New York State’s 2022-23 Reduced Price Lunch Eligibility levels, as shown below:

 Decisions regarding the amount of aid awarded are based on the amount of funds available, demonstrated financial need, and the number of applications received.
 Funding is limited; not every student with a demonstrated need is guaranteed to receive aid: early applications are encouraged.

 - Need—Need is determined via consideration of total annual family income from all sources—including investments, trust funds, etc., as well as gross income for income tax purposes for all family members (including the student), and family expenses.
 Financial aid will not be awarded where total anticipated annual family receipts exceed those listed above, unless the award is approved by the Financial Aid Committee based on a showing of extraordinary circumstances such as (i) death or disability of a parent, (ii) major, uninsured medical expense, or (iii) a large uninsured casualty loss.